The CAPS Action Plan

 Legislation and Legal

 CAPS regularly assists in the creation of legislation to restrict the retail sale of certain animals.
 These laws put financial pressure on puppy mills by eliminating their retail markets.
-More than 270 local pet shop ordinances have been passed in the United States and Canada since the 2010 passage of a CAPS-generated ordinance in West Hollywood, California.
+More than 340 pet shop ordinances and state laws have been passed in the United States and Canada since the 2010 passage of a CAPS-generated ordinance in West Hollywood, California.
 Our longtime work in California was also critical to the passage of a 2018 law banning the retail sale of dogs, cats, and rabbits in the entire state.
 Maryland has since passed a similar law, and other states now have comparable legislation pending.

 Learn more about laws we’ve helped enact.